5 Things to Know About Hip and Knee Replacement Surgery

-How do you know you need replacement surgery?
+How to know if you need joint replacement surgery

 Joint replacement is highly successful

-Most people are back at work full-time four to six weeks after surgery, he says.
+More than 90% of people who get hip and knee replacement surgery recover well.
+Most people are back at work full-time four to six weeks after surgery.

-Will they able to run marathons?
-While some people do, it’s important to remember that manmade materials do have a limited lifespan, and there is the potential to wear them out.
-However, over 90% of joint replacements are doing well at 15-20 years and more.
+While some people will be able to return to their previous active lifestyle with no problem, it’s important to remember that manmade materials do have a limited lifespan, and there is the potential to wear them out.
+However, over 90% of joint replacements are doing well at 15 to 20 years and more.

-Most joint replacement patients will only need one night in the hospital, and some even go home the same day.
+Most joint replacement patients will only need one night in the hospital.
+Some even go home the same day.

 Instead of general anesthesia, spinal anesthesia or nerve blocks are used for surgery.
 That means patients don’t need a breathing tube and experience better pain control, and less confusion and nausea after surgery.